Create your best hormone health with East Asian medicine (a guide).

 Eat to Nourish and Heal: prepare balanced, cooked meals that are easy to digest (such as curries or soups), use herbs and teas to aid digestion, and work on keeping your blood sugar balanced.

-Eat mostly warm, cooked foods and add warming spices such as ginger, cinnamon and turmeric to your meals, balance your blood sugar by eating plenty of protein and fiber with every meal, lowering your simple carbohydrate and sugar consumption
+Eat mostly warm, cooked foods and add warming spices such as ginger, cinnamon, and turmeric to your meals; balance your blood sugar by eating plenty of protein and fiber with every meal; and lower your consumption of simple carbohydrates and sugar.

 Avoid: overconsuming sugar or excess carbohydrates

-Supplements to consider: digestive enzymes, ginger tea, probiotic
+Supplements to consider: digestive enzymes, ginger tea, probiotics

 Tired with Poor Digestion + more severe with signs of cold